BenWolstencroft/home-assistant-moes-trv-schedule-card/README.md

 ## Usage

+### Compact Display

+The card shows a minimal dashboard view with:
+- **Entity Name**: Your TRV device name
+- **Next Transition**: The next scheduled temperature change (time and target temperature)
+- **Current Temperature**: The current temperature reading (if available)

+**Click anywhere on the card to open the full schedule editor.**

-### Setting Up a Schedule
+### Editing the Schedule

+1. **Open Editor**: Click on the compact card to open the schedule editor dialog
-1. **Expand a Schedule Group**: Click on Weekdays, Saturday, or Sunday header to expand/collapse
+2. **Expand a Schedule Group**: Click on Weekdays, Saturday, or Sunday header to expand/collapse
-2. **Modify Times**: Click on the time input to set when the temperature should change
+3. **Modify Times**: Click on the time input to set when the temperature should change
-3. **Set Temperatures**: Adjust the temperature for each of the 4 periods
+4. **Set Temperatures**: Adjust the temperature for each of the 4 periods
-4. **Apply**: Click "Apply Schedule" to send the schedule to your TRV
+5. **Apply**: Click "Apply Schedule" to send the schedule to your TRV
+6. **Close**: Click the × button or click outside the dialog to close

 ### Schedule Format